 CHOOSING THE RIGHT COURSE FOR YOU

-The Graduate Foundation in Law Programme can be taken across 20 or 40 weeks.
+The Graduate Diploma in Law can be taken across 20 or 40 weeks.
 The programme content and learning approach is the same, but you can choose the number of hours that you wish to learn each week depending on your circumstances.

 The 20-week course is considered full-time, as you will be learning on average for 30-35 hours a week.
 We would recommend this programme if you are able to be a full-time student or work part-time.